wiseman-timelord/Auto-CPP-Local/README.md

-# AutoCPP-Lite: A Fork and Remake, of AutoGPT 1.3
+# Auto-CPP-Local: A Fork and Remake, of AutoGPT 1.3
 Status: Alpha - Improvement, Optimization, Correction, Refinement, not testing yet.

 ### DEVELOPMENT: